ggez/ggez/README.md

 and a 2D drawing engine implemented in `gfx` using the OpenGL backend (which currently defaults to use OpenGL 3.2).
-It *should* be entirely thread-safe outside of the basic event-handling loop, and portable to Windows, Linux and Mac.
+It *should* be entirely thread-safe outside of the basic event-handling loop, and portable to Windows nad Linux.

 ggez is Pure Rust(tm).